ivybowman/AutoBooks/setup.md

 Open a terminal window then follow the steps below.
 1. Run python3 in your terminal and follow prompts to install the xcode command line tools.
-2. Install Home Brew Be sure to follow instructions at the end for adding homebrew to path.
+2. Install Homebrew.
+Be sure to follow instructions at the end for adding it to path.
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 3. Install prerequisites.
 On trying to use these tools you might see an unideditifed developer pop up, this is normal just open the folder and ctrl+click or right click on the file and click open.
 Note: Chromedriver requires Google Chrome to be installed.